ShreyaPrasad1209/ShreyaPrasad1209/README.md

 - 📫 How to reach me **shreyapd06@gmail.com**

-- ⚡ My Superpower: Multitasking!
-Some hats I wear - Software Developer, Public Speaker, Product Manager, Mentor, Technical Writer and the list goes on!
+- ⚡ Fun fact: I have a Computer Engineering background but the most credit goes to Google and Stack Overflow 😪

 <h3> 🛠 &nbsp;Tech Stack</h3>